replicate/cog/docs/python.md

 Use this _optional_ method to include any expensive one-off operations in here like loading trained models, instantiate data transformations, etc.

+This method is also where you should download the weights for your model (e.g. using [`pget`](https://github.com/replicate/pget)).
+Storing your weights with your image directly can cause long `cog build` times and large images.
-Baking your weights into the image could cause it to be large and increase your build times.
-Instead, you should download the weights (e.g. using [`pget`](https://github.com/replicate/pget)) or use the `--separate-weights` flag when calling `cog build` to bake these into a [separate layer](https://github.com/replicate/cog/blob/12ac02091d93beebebed037f38a0c99cd8749806/docs/getting-started.md?plain=1#L219).
+> If this is not an option for you, you can use the `--separate-weights` flag on `cog build` to store weights in a [separate layer](https://github.com/replicate/cog/blob/12ac02091d93beebebed037f38a0c99cd8749806/docs/getting-started.md?plain=1#L219).

 ### `Predictor.predict(**kwargs)`